alirezakh74/social_media/README.md

 # social_media
-messenger with find friends and chat with
+messenger: find new friends and text them